-PPS-49-0610 Definitions for Alternative Contracting Methods
+PPS- 49-0610 Definitions for Alternative Contracting Methods

-The following definitions must apply to Rules PPS-49-0600 to PPS-49-0690, unless the context requires otherwise:
+The following definitions must apply to Rules PPS- 49-0600 to PPS-49-0690, unless the context requires otherwise:

-- (1) "Affiliate" has the meaning set forth in ORS 279C.332(1). - (2) "Alternative Contracting Methods" mean innovative techniques for procuring or performing Public Improvement Contracts, utilizing processes other than the traditional methods involved in the design-bid-build construction contracting method (with Award of a Public Improvement Contract based solely on price, in which a final design is issued with formal Bid Documents, construction services are obtained by sealed Bid awarded to the Responsible Bidder submitting the lowest Responsive Bid, and the project is built in accordance with those Documents).
-In industry practice, such methods commonly include variations of Design-Build contracting, CM/GC forms of contracting, and ESPCs, which are specifically addressed in these PPS- 49-0600 to PPS- 49-0690 Rules.
-These methods also include other developing techniques which include but are not limited to general "performance contracting," "cost-plus-time" contracting, (as more particularly described in ORS 279C.332(3)(b)(D)(iii)(I)) and "qualifications plus project approach" contracting (as more particularly described in ORS 279C.332(3)(b)(D)(iii)(II)).
-Procedural requirements for these methods are identified in these PPS- 49-0600 to PPS-49-0690 rules when the District uses an Alternative Contracting Method in a procurement that requires an exemption from competitive bidding under ORS 279C.335(1). - (3) "Construction Manager/General Contractor" (or "CM/GC") has the meaning set forth in ORS 279C.332(2). - (4) "Construction Manager/General Contractor Method" (or "CM/GC Method") means the Alternative Contracting Method which involves a District2's selection of a CM/GC to perform CM/GC Services for a project or projects. - (5) "Construction Manager/General Contractor Services" (or "CM/GC Services") has the meaning set forth in ORS 279C.332(3). - (6) "Design-Build" means a form of Procurement that results in a Public Improvement Contract in which the construction Contractor also provides or obtains specified design services, participates on the Project team with the District, and manages both design and construction.
-In this form of Contract, a single Person provides the District with all of the Personal Services and construction Work necessary to both design and construct the Project. - (7) "Early Work" means construction services, construction materials and other Work authorized by the parties to be performed under the CM/GC Contract in advance of the establishment of the GMP, fixed price or other maximum, not-to-exceed price for the project.
-Permissible Early Work shall be limited to early procurement of materials and supplies, early release of bid or proposal packages for site development and related activities, and any other advance Work related to important components of the project for which performance prior to establishment of the GMP will materially and positively affect the development or completion of the project. - (8) "Energy Conservation Measures" ("ECMs") (also known as "Energy Efficiency Measures") means, as used in ESPC Procurement, any equipment, fixture, or furnishing to be added to or used in an existing building or structure, and any repair, alteration, or improvement to an existing building or structure that is designed to reduce energy consumption and related costs, including those costs related to electrical energy, thermal energy, water consumption, waste disposal, and future Contract-labor costs and materials costs associated with maintenance of the building or structure.
-For purposes of these PPS- 49-0600 to
+(1) "Affiliate" has the meaning set forth in ORS 279C.332(1).

+"Alternative Contracting Methods" mean innovative techniques for procuring or performing Public (2) Improvement Contracts, utilizing processes other than the traditional methods involved in the design-bid-build construction contracting method (with Award of a Public Improvement Contract based solely on price, in which a final design is issued with formal Bid Documents, construction services are obtained by sealed Bid awarded to the Responsible Bidder submitting the lowest Responsive Bid, and the project is built in accordance with those Documents).
+In industry practice, such methods commonly include variations of Design-Build contracting, CM/GC forms of contracting, and ESPCs, which are specifically addressed in these PPS- 49-0600 to PPS-49-0690 Rules.
+These methods also include other developing techniques which include but are not limited to general "performance contracting," "cost-plus-time " contracting, (as more particularly described in ORS 279C.332(3)(b)(D)(iii)(I)) and "qualifications plus project approach contracting (as more particularly described in ORS 279C.332(3)(b)(D)(iii)(II)).
+Procedural requirements for these methods are identified in these PPS-49-0600 to PPS-49-0690 rules when the District uses an Alternative Contracting Method in a procurement that requires an exemption from competitive bidding under ORS 279C.335(2) or in an ESPC procurement that is excepted from competitive bidding under ORS 279.335(1).

+(3) "Construction Manager/General Contractor" (or "CM/GC") has the meaning set forth in ORS 279C.332(2).

+(4) "Construction Manager/General Contractor Method" (or "CM/GC Method") means the Alternative Contracting Method which involves a District's selection of a CM/GC to perform CM/GC Services for a project or projects.

+(5) "Construction Manager/General Contractor Services" (or "CM/GC Services") has the meaning set forth in ORS 279C.332(3).

+(6) "Design-Build" means a form of Procurement that results in a Public Improvement Contract in which the construction Contractor also provides or obtains specified design services, participates on the Project team with the District, and manages both design and construction.
+In this form of Contract, a single Person provides the District with all of the Personal Services and construction Work necessary to both design and construct the Project.

+(7) "Early Work" means construction services, construction materials and other Work authorized by the parties to be performed under the CM/GC Contract in advance of the establishment of the GMP, fixed price or other maximum, not-to-exceed price for the project.
+Permissible Early Work shall be limited to early procurement of materials and supplies, early release of bid or proposal packages for site development and related activities, and any other advance Work related to important components of the project for which performance prior to establishment of the GMP will materially and positively affect the development or completion of the project.